ian-coccimiglio/skeletal_muscle_toolbox/README.md

 | Fernandez              |&#9744; |&#9744; |&#9744; | &#9744; | &#9744; | &#9744; | &#9744; | &#9744; |
 | MuscleJ                |&#9744; |&#9744; |&#9744; | &#9744; | &#9744; | &#9744; | &#9744; | &#9744; |
 | Bonilla                |&#9744; |&#9744; |&#9744; | &#9744; | &#9744; | &#9744; | &#9744; | &#9744; |

+*If the plugin has no name, the first authors surname was used as an identifier.

 Abbreviations:
 - FT   : Provides Fiber-Typing